 - All Pearson VUE Testing Centers have personal lockers with keys available for all candidates for storing personal belongings while taking the exam.
 Candidates will not be permitted to bring any belongings into the testing room.

-- Such items include but are not limited to: outerwear, hats, food, drinks, purses, briefcases, notebooks, pagers, watches, cellular telephones, recording devices, and photographic equipment.
+- Such items include but are not limited to: outerwear, hats, food, drinks, purses, briefcases, notebooks, watches, cellular phones, recording devices, and photographic equipment.

 - Weapons are not allowed at any Pearson VUE Testing Center.

 - You will be asked to empty and turn your pockets inside out prior to every entry into the test room to confirm that you have no prohibited items.

 Please be advised that it is a violation of CFRE International’s Accountability Standards to discuss or disclose exam questions and answer choices with others.
 This includes and is not limited to test preparation companies, participating on listserv or chat room discussion about exam content, former classmates, work colleagues, etc. Violators will be subject to possible invalidation of exam results, termination of participation in the CFRE program, and/or other appropriate disciplinary action.